autosnipe-ai/autosnipe-node-sdk/README.md

 After login

-1. Create API Key / Secret by using the API: make a GET Request to /auth/getAPICredentials
+1. Create API Key / Secret on Autosnipe website
-Maximun 5 API Keys/Secrets can be generated for a user.
+2. Maximun 5 API Keys/Secrets can be generated for a user.

-2. To Deactivate the API Key / Secret make a GET Request to /auth/deactivateAPIKey

-3. To Retrive the API Key / Secret list make a GET Request to /auth/getAPIKeyList

 Once the user has the API KEY AND SECRET, it can be used to make the following requests using the autosnipe_sdk